maltejk/uberspace-scripts/README.md

 # uberspace-scripts

-an approach, to make https://uberspace.de system configuration awesomeness more usable for the average system.
+an approach, to make https://uberspace.de system configuration awesomeness more usable for the average debian system.